nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Format: `add n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS nk/NEXT_KIN nkp/NEXT_KIN_PHONE [fp/FINANCIAL_PLAN] [t/TAG]…​`

+* Adding a person with the exact same name (case-sensitive) as a person currently in the contact book will cause the command to fail.
+* To prevent accidentally adding duplicates, you can use [Find](#locating-persons-by-name-financial-plan-andor-tag--find) to check if you have already added the person already.

 Acceptable Values:
 1. NAME - any value is possible
-2. PHONE_NUMBER - Numbers (0-9) and symbols, but no alphabets
+2. PHONE_NUMBER - Numbers (0-9) only and at least 3 digits long
 3. EMAIL - string in valid email format
 4. ADDRESS - any value is possible
 5. NEXT_KIN - any value is possible
-6. NEXT_KIN_PHONE - Numbers (0-9), and symbols, no alphabets
+6. NEXT_KIN_PHONE - Numbers (0-9) only and at least 3 digits long
 7. FINANCIAL_PLAN - Alphanumeric or Space characters
-8. TAG - Alphanumeric
+8. TAG - Alphanumeric only

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 A person can have any number of Financial Plans (including 0)